-My first thought was to excuse myself, run home, and use my bathroom with the hope that they would welcome me back in.
-I already had the woman of the house’s idea in my phone, however, and I could think of no reasonable excuse as to why they should invite me into their home again.
+My first thought was to excuse myself, run home, and use my bathroom with the hope that this family would welcome me back in.
+I already had the woman of the house’s idea for the perfect spice in my stew on my phone, however, and I could think of no reasonable excuse as to why they should invite me into their home again.
 I knew that leaving now, with no answers, only guesses, wouldn’t sit well in my system in the coming weeks, so I decided that breaking the social faux pas of going to the bathroom in another person’s home would be worth it, if I could discover the secret behind the nearly every Saturday dog.

 I decided that Ms. Patterson would consider it a real coup to find the nuggets of information that she knew plagued me, and I knew it would make Ms. Hawk laugh her head off.
 I decided that I would be the hero of the block when people realized that I suffered through the embarrassment of breaking the social faux pas to get them this information.

 “Would it be all right if I used your restroom?”
 I asked.
-I didn’t realize this until I actually did it that there is a ritual we all use when we ask another person if we can use their bathroom.
+I didn’t think about this, until the question was out.
+We all have a customary manner in which we ask people if we can use their bathroom.
 We begin walking in the general direction where we believe the bathroom to be, in the hallway, and we ask it as we are in the hallway.
-Our purpose for this ritual, I think, is dual-pronged.
-I think we do it to avoid looking into the eyes of the person we are asking, and I think we enter the hall to create a climate in which the recipient of the request feels obliged to say yes, for the alternative could cause us to screech on the breaks, in the middle of our path, and create a degree of discomfort that would supersede the request of using the bathroom in another person’s home.
+Our purpose for this ritual, I think, is multi-pronged.
+We avoid looking into the eyes of the person we are asking, because we know what a violation it is.
+We also enter the hall to create a climate in which the recipient of the request feels obliged to say yes.
+The alternative to this would cause the guest to screech on the breaks, in the middle of our path, and create a degree of discomfort that would supersede the request of using the bathroom in another person’s home.

 “No,” the woman of the house said.
 “Sana is in there.”
 She pointed at the bathroom door cautiously, and she said.
 “Sana, my husband, is in there.”